Aidan-Simard/Pathfinding-Visualizer/README.md

 To view the app, go [here](https://aidan-simard.github.io/Pathfinding-Visualizer/).

-Currently, the app includes Dijkstra's algorithm and adding randomized weights to nodes.
+Currently, the app includes Dijkstra's algorithm, breadth-first-search, and adding randomized weights to nodes.

-Breadth-first-search and depth-first-search are WIP.
+Depth-first-search is WIP.